 Planning any event involves risk that the event will not occur as anticipated.
-The contract for use of the venue describes who is responsible for costs if an event is cancelled.
+The contract for use of the venue describes who is responsible for costs if an event is canceled.
 Campus venues have the right to set their own terms for allocation of costs in the event of a cancellation.
 Throughout the event industry, it is common for the event organizer/promoter to bear the financial risk of an event cancellation, and that is usually the case with campus venues as well.
 It is extremely unusual for a planned event to be shut down by the University or the UCPD, and that cannot happen except in the event of an imminent threat to safety or property that cannot be managed any other way.
-It is more likely an event will be cancelled because a speaker or other performer becomes ill or misses a flight.
+It is more likely an event will be canceled because a speaker or other performer becomes ill or misses a flight.

 Why is Lower Sproul subject to the Major Events Policy?

 This policy was made in response to student input to the Free Speech Commission that, given the large number of student programs in the area, Lower Sproul Plaza requires a greater level of management by the campus.
 Therefore, Lower Sproul Plaza will be subject to the campus’s Major Events Policy.
 In order to offer an alternate event location, Upper Sproul Plaza and the West Crescent Lawn will not be subject to the Major Events Policy Nondepartmental users may plan events at those locations on short notice in accordance with the requirements of the Berkeley Campus Regulations Implementing University Policies.